Carla Blank: Writing and editing

 Blank has written or been the editor of several other books, including in 2003 Rediscovering America: The Making of Multicultural America, 1900–2000, which "explores the lost history of America, highlighting and reintegrating the complex contributions of women, African, Asian, Hispanic, and Native Americans, immigrants, artists, renegades, rebels, rogues, and others normally cast to the margins of history books, but without whom there is no honest accounting of American history."
 Among her other published titles are Storming the Old Boys' Citadel: Two Pioneer Women Architects of Nineteenth Century North America (Baraka Books, 2014), co-authored with architectural historian Tania Martin, which chronicles the careers of Louise Blanchard Bethune and Mother Joseph du Sacré-Coeur – a work about which The Montreal Review of Books said: "Books like this one are vital in highlighting what our history notes have left out.
 They remind us to redefine our views and question our records.
 If we need to redefine the history of architecture today, let it include women."

 Anthologies that Blank has co-edited with Ishmael Reed include Bigotry on Broadway, released by Baraka Books of Montreal in September 2021, and PowWow: Charting the Fault Lines in the American Experience, Short Fiction, From Then to Now (2009), described by the Los Angeles Times as "big, diverse, messy, all over the place -- just like American literature itself."
 According to Publishers Weekly, it is "a captivating, multifarious look at the American experience through its short fiction", while January Magazine called it "an important book ... a collection intended to mark our consciousness and our hearts."

-Over the years she has been a contributor to such publications as CounterPunch, El País, The Green Magazine, Hungry Mind Review, The Wall Street Journal, San Francisco Chronicle, Alta, and Konch Magazine.
+Over the years, she has been a contributor to such publications as CounterPunch, El País, The Green Magazine, Hungry Mind Review, The Wall Street Journal, San Francisco Chronicle, Alta, and Konch Magazine.
+Selected essays, from 2003 to 2024, are collected in A Jew in Ramallah and Other Essays.